lorenzo-crippa/lorenzo-crippa.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Lecturer in Political Economy at the University of Strathclyde.
+I am a Lecturer in Political Economy at the [University of Strathclyde](https://pureportal.strath.ac.uk/en/persons/lorenzo-crippa) where I am also affiliated with the [Center for Energy Policy](https://www.strath.ac.uk/humanities/centreforenergypolicy/).

 I do research in the field of international political economy, with a particular interest in firms, international organizations, and the global governance of multinational companies (MNCs).
 My primary goal is to study the behaviors of firms as they contribute to global issues.
 I explore solutions to address these challenges, including state regulation, international law/organizations, and market-based or voluntary initiatives.
 I study these themes mainly in the realm of bribery and climate behavior.